-The EHLA process speeds up laser metal deposition even more, which is why it is called "extreme high-speed laser deposition welding" (with the abbreviation "EHLA" from the German term).
-This is because the powder filler material already comes into contact with the laser light above the weld pool, with the laser light heating it close to the melting point on the way to the component.
-The particles therefore melt more quickly in the weld pool and the energy is used much more efficiently.
-In this way, the EHLA process achieves feed rates of over 250 square centimetres a minute.
-In comparison to "normal" laser metal deposition, this is a considerable increase as this manages up to 40 square centimetres a minute.
-Layers which are much thinner with a thickness of 10 to 300 micrometres can be created, too.
-TRUMPF has successfully managed to transfer the patented process – developed by the Fraunhofer Institute for Laser Technology – into series production.
+High-speed laser metal deposition (HS-LMD) accelerates laser metal deposition significantly.
+The powdery filler material already comes into contact with the laser light above the weld pool; the laser light heats it almost to the melting point on its way to the component.
+The particles therefore melt in the weld pool more quickly, and the energy is utilized much more efficiently.
+This means that the HS-LMD procedure achieves surface rates of over 250 square meters per minute.
+This is a significant increase compared to "normal" laser metal deposition, as this procedure achieves up to 40 square meters per minute.
+In addition, much thinner layers can be achieved (thicknesses of 30 to 300 µm).
+TRUMPF has already been successful in using this procedure, developed and patented by the Fraunhofer Institute for Laser Technology, in series production.

 Laser metal deposition (LMD)

 Laser metal deposition is a generative manufacturing method for metals.
 Internationally, it is generally known as "laser metal deposition", abbreviated to LMD.
 People also talk about "direct metal deposition" (DMD) or "direct energy deposition" (DED).
 The process is easy to explain.
 The laser creates a weld pool on the component surface.
 Metal powder is automatically added via a nozzle.
 Beads that are welded together are formed, resulting in structures on existing base bodies or entire components.
 The process is used in industries such as the aviation and aerospace industry, energy technology, petrochemicals, the automotive industry, as well as medical technology.
 TRUMPF customers benefit from a wide range of lasers and laser systems, process expertise, and services for numerous applications.
 This means LMD technology can also be combined with laser welding or laser cutting.